InftyAI/AMRS/README.md

 ## How to use

-Here's a simple example with random routing mode:
+Here's a simple example with the Weighted Round Robin (WRR) routing mode:

 ```rust